KritR/kritr.github.io/source/articles/2020-09-02-meditation-journey.html.markdown

 ## Day 6

 This day reminded me how important beginners mind is.
 It's the idea of always approaching your practice with no preconceived notions or expectations of how they should be.
 Today I felt relatively "distracted".
 I had a lot of thoughts, and it took longer than usual to regain awareness.
 Once again I am a little bit more sleepy than I should be, so this should expected and another reminder of how sleep is important.
 However, I also had some other realizations.
 Recently I haven't been giving as much awareness to those little thoughts that quickly fade away, the ones I can just keep counting through.
 I treated them as if they weren't relevant.
 But these thoughts are just as much thoughts as anything else, and acknowledging their presence is also important.
 I have a feeling that every day of this practice will surprise me in its own way, with new "challenges" and experiences.

+## Day 7

+Wow.
+Again.
+Sleep is so important.
+I for some reason am doing very poorly with that.
+By this point I’m quite used to sitting.
+Of course a lot of effort is required when I’m sleepy to sit comfortably.
+But besides that if feels very natural as a part of my day.

+... and by this point sometime shortly after I lost the habit.
+However... it does appear that I can confidently jump back into meditating for long periods of time.